naigelt/Bounce/README.md

-A "Bounce" game copy made with C++ and the SFML library
+A "Bounce" game copy made with C++ and the SFML library, Though only one level and much smaller.